 Increase your intensity and focus on the 4th zone which is the sweet spot and threshold zone.
-The overall duration should still grow through base 3 periods.
+The overall duration should still grow through the base 3 periods.

 Keep your gym workouts at least once a week or bring it to zero on focus on cycling workouts.

 It is a good time to focus on 10s maximum power intervals to increase your finishing abilities.

 - Maximum Power